msudol/neris-powershell-api-client/README.md

 # About NERIS

-NERIS is the National Emergency Response Inforation System, learn more at https://neris.fsri.org
+NERIS is the National Emergency Response Information System, learn more at https://neris.fsri.org